 And last but not least, are the 'collectible raised embroideries' with a funny biscornu as the step-by-step project.
 The last pages of the book are filled with stunning embroidered objects by such talented people as Angela Bishop, Kate Barlow, Victoria Laine, Holly Coleman, Hattie McGill, Elena Thornton, Laura Baverstock, Stella Davies and Kelley Aldridge herself.

 This book is a real treat!
 And equally so for beginners right up to very experienced stitchers.
-The large number of embroidered pieces by artists trained to a very high standard at the Royal School of Needlework make this book to a must-have addition for your embroidery library.
+The large number of embroidered pieces by artists trained to a very high standard at the Royal School of Needlework makes this book to a must-have addition for your embroidery library.
 As always, please support your local bookstore if you can.
 Mine here in Germany was able to order the book for me within days for as little as €18,99.
 I consider this a bargain and am sure that I will treasure this gem for years to come.
 Thank you Kelley for writing such an inspiring embroidery book!

 P.S.
 I wasn't able to find personal websites for all the above mentioned artists.
 If you know of one, please leave a comment below and I will update this post accordingly!